qantik/qantik.github.io/index.md

   <canvas id="plot-citations-indegree" width="300px" height="300px"></canvas>
 </div>

 More than 1.4 million patents have not been cited so far!
 The data does not fall exponentially however.
-There is a very heavy tail, but the data is also not distributed according to a power law.
+There is a very heavy tail, but the data is not distributed according to a power law.
 The math and reasoning behind these conclusions can be found in the above cited python notebook.

 Here are the 6 patents with the highest in-degrees:

 ## Here a list with bulletpoints linking to google patents

 All along this blog we have been talking about PageRank.
 Let’s apply PageRank to our graph!
 But first a short description of PageRank.
 PageRank was developed by Sergey Brin and Larry Page at Stanford and was influenced by citation analysis developed by Eugene Garfield at the University of Pennsylvania.
-Similarly to looking at in-degrees, the underlying assumption is that more important websites are likely to receive more links from other websites, but PageRank additionally tries to assess the quality of the node, from which the citation is coming from.
-For more details please refer to the [wikipedia](https://en.wikipedia.org/wiki/PageRank) article on PageRank.
+Similarly to looking at in-degrees, the underlying assumption is that more important websites are likely to receive more links from other websites, but PageRank additionally tries to assess the importance of the node, from which the citation is coming from.
+For more details please refer to the [Wikipedia](https://en.wikipedia.org/wiki/PageRank) article on PageRank.
 The complexity of the PageRank algorithm is $$\mathcal{O}(V + E)$$.

 Here are the 6 patents with the highest score using PageRank:

 ## Here a list with bulletpoints linking to google patents

 Let’s compare the two methods of assessing importance of patents.
-Looking solely at the in-degrees doesn’t take into account the quality of the incoming citation.
+Looking solely at the in-degrees doesn’t take into account the importance of the incoming citation.
 One could imagine, that being cited by 1000 nodes, which all have zero in-degree would imply, that the innovation provided is actually not that great.
 On the other hand PageRank favors older patents, because new patents are cited by patents, that are maybe too young to have incoming citations and therefore have low PageRank.
 In any case the two methods produce very different results.
 In the first 1000 patents only 80 appear in both lists.

 Here some stats

 Next we look at the patents which score high in both methods.
-Here are the highest six, that appear in both lists:
+Here are the six highest rated patents, that appear in both lists:

 ## Andi here another clicky 6 box pictogram thing.

 To round of this blog we would like to show you one last gif.
-This time it is the patent containing the RSA algorithm called [Cryptographic communications system and method](https://www.google.com/patents/US4405829), which is at the foundation of modern information security.
+This time it is the patent containing the Diffie-Hellman key exchange called [Cryptographic apparatus and method](https://www.google.com/patents/US4200770), which is at the foundation of modern information security.
 This patent is so deeply connected, that it was impossible to show three layers of breadth-first search.
 So here are two layers:

 <img src="static/diffie_hellman.gif" style="border-style: none" />